-The Department of Individual and Family Studies administers Master of Arts degree programs in counseling in higher education.
+The Department of Human Development and Family Studies administers the Master of Arts degree program in Counseling in Higher Education with concentrations in College Counseling or Student Affairs Practice in Higher Education.

 CONCENTRATION IN COLLEGE COUNSELING

 The purpose of this program is to provide training and practice in short-term educational, vocational, and personal counseling of adolescents and young adults.
 Emphasis is placed on theory and practice of counseling.
 The program is not designed to meet certification requirements for public school elementary and secondary guidance workers.